Precious Memories (Barbara Mandrell album)

-Precious Memories is the 20th solo studio album by American country music singer Barbara Mandrell.
+Precious Memories is the twentieth solo studio album by American country music singer Barbara Mandrell.
 It was released May 1, 1989, by Heartland Music and was sold through television and radio advertisements.
 The album is a collection of gospel standards and was produced by Tom Collins.
-It is Mandrell's second album of gospel music, following 1984's He Set My Life to Music.
+It is Mandrell's second album of gospel music, following 1982's He Set My Life to Music.

 Background

 Precious Memories was released May 1, 1989, by Heartland Music through Quality Special Products with marketing and promotion being handled by Nashville-based 1-800-COUNTRY.
 The album was only available as a direct-mail release, being sold through radio and television advertisements, as well as being advertised in the fan magazine Music City News.
 The entire album was also sent to radio music directors for promotional purposes.
 It was released on LP, cassette, and CD.

 Track listing

 Personnel

 Adapted from the album liner notes.